London guild conflicts

 The London guild conflicts refer to period of intense civic conflict in the City of London during the 1370s and 1380s.
-The conflict was between rival political factions often centered on trade guilds or “misteries,” the predecessors of the later livery companies.
+The conflict was between rival political factions often centered on craft guilds or “misteries,” the predecessors of the later livery companies.
 These divisions reflected wider national divisions in the reigns of Edward III and Richard II and which largely centered around John of Gaunt's influence in the city.

 Background

 Relations with the crown

 The historian Michael Hicks has described late-medieval London as "the largest port, the largest market and retail outlet for luxuries and manufacture, and the largest employer" in Late Medieval England.

 The Crown depended on the wealth of London's merchants for the subsidies and loans they provided particularly during times of war.
 Due to the precarious nature of government finances, London's access to cash meant that it was for the monarch important to be on good terms with the city, which was particularly the case after the collapse of Italian lenders to the crown.
 London also played a ceremonial role due to its proximity to Westminster.

 For their part, London's citizens benefited from proximity to royal administration, justice, and patronage, with Parliament and the King's Council at Westminster.
 The city relied on the King to protect its trade abroad and its liberties at home.

 Although a contemporary chronicler, Jean Froissart, believed Richard II favoured London at the expense of the rest of the kingdom, it is probable that King and city had poor opinions of the other.